-Class Afloat offers rigorous and internationally acclaimed academic programs for Grade 11, 12, University and Gap year students while they sail the world’s oceans aboard a majestic tall ship.
+Class Afloat offers rigorous and internationally acclaimed academic programs for Grade 11, 12, University and Gap year students while they travel and sail the world’s oceans aboard a majestic tall ship.

 Class Afloat is a registered independent high school and proud partner of Acadia University offering accredited grade 11, 12 high school and 1st year university courses to an international student crew.

 Class Afloat alumni have gained admission to the world’s leading post-secondary institutions.
 Today, they are engaged citizens whose sense of the possible has been enhanced and redefined by their Class Afloat experience.

 Since 1984, over 2000 Class Afloat students have sailed more than 800,000 nautical miles to over 250 ports of call worldwide.

 Committed to the principles of academic excellence, community service, leadership and personal development, this exceptional program provides young people with the opportunity to develop as individuals, excel as global citizens and forge lifelong friendships as they explore the world.

 - With an average class size of 12, we ensure personalized attention to each student’s unique learning needs

 - Choose from a list of courses that spark your interest and motivate you to learn

 - Our faculty are passionate about teaching.
 They challenge students to excel academically and to make the most of their once in a lifetime experience.